 Stress incontinence, or leaking urine with activities such as laughing, coughing, or sneezing, affects so many women.
 Nearly 1 in 3 in the US report leaking urine (Cameron & Haraway, 2011).
 However, just because it’s so common and so many women experience it, it should not be considered “normal” or something you have to live with.
-Leaking urine may be a result of the pelvic floor muscles not working properly, and that is something that can be helped in a easy, fun way.
-Perifit is provides effective and focused pelvic floor muscle training, with the help of Kegel exercises and an easy to insert sensor.
-Perifit uses “bio-feedback” technology that helps you actually see what your pelvic floor muscles are doing, helps you monitor your progress and success, and can help you experience fast results to keep you drier.
+Leaking urine may be a result of the pelvic floor muscles not working properly, and that's something that can be helped in an easy, fun, and effective way.

 What is stress incontinence?